BouvetStockholmAB/sv-boilerplate/README.md

 This is my prefered way of including font-face fonts.
 The advantage is that there will never be a blank screen while your fonts are loading.
 The fallback font will be visible first (on first page load only), then switched to the font-face font.
 With a good fallback, this will be quite invisible.
 On following requests, the font-face font will be stored in localStorage and applied immediately in head, so there will be no request at all.

-A script checks the script tag (`#js-main`) for an URL to a CSS file.
+The script loader (see [Async JS](#async-js)) will trigger loading of the font CSS file if it exists in metadata.
 The file is fetched asynchronously (AJAX) and stored in localStorage.
-On the next request we check if there is a file in localStorage and skip the request.
-The CSS file will have the font-face font embeded as Base64.
+On the next request we check if there is CSS in localStorage and, if so, skip the request.
+The CSS file will have the font-face font embedded as Base64.

-- fonts.css must be uploaded to the SiteVision server.
+- fonts.css must always be uploaded to the SiteVision server.
 It is fetched with AJAX so it must be on the same domain as the visited page.

 ### Sass